aws/amazon-sagemaker-examples/advanced_functionality/distributed_tensorflow_mask_rcnn/README.md

   * One or more private subnets with NAT Gateway access and existing EFS file-system mount targets
   * Endpoint gateway to S3

  [Create a SageMaker notebook instance](https://docs.aws.amazon.com/en_pv/sagemaker/latest/dg/howitworks-create-ws.html) in a VPC using AWS SageMaker console.
 When you are creating the SageMaker notebook instance, add at least 100 GB of local EBS volume under advanced configuration options.
+You will also need to [mount your EFS file-system on the SageMaker notebook instanxce](https://aws.amazon.com/blogs/machine-learning/mount-an-efs-file-system-to-an-amazon-sagemaker-notebook-with-lifecycle-configurations/).

 ### Launch SageMaker tranining jobs